ansh21/tail-f_node/mars-rover/README.md

 Each rover will be finished sequentially, which means that the second rover won't start to move until the first one has finished moving.
 OUTPUT The output for each rover should be its final co-ordinates and heading.

 We don't want rovers to collide or fall off the cliff.
 So, 2 rovers can not occupy the same spot (as that is a collision).
-Similarly, they should know the grid and not fall off.
+Similarly, they should not go off the grid.

 INPUT AND OUTPUT
 Test Input: